enzo1982/mp4v2/index.md

 	- Support for HEVC and AV1 video tracks
 	- Improved tagging support
 	- [to be defined after analyzing changes in MP4v2 forks]
+- Add support for automatically switching to 64 bit mode when file size exceeds 4 GB

 #### Mid term - *MP4v2 v3.0.0*
 - Add API functions for defining custom atoms